openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 **cluster creator** is a human user responsible for deploying a cluster.

 1. The cluster creator creates a Performance Profile for the NTO and specifies a shared CPU partition.
-2. The cluster creator creates a machine config manifest to write a configuration file for kubelet to specify the shared and isolated CPUs (TODO: or this could be the config option).
+2. The cluster creator (TODO: does what???) to enable the new admission hook.
-3. The cluster creator (TODO: does what???) to enable the new admission hook.
+3. The cluster creator then creates the cluster.
-4. The cluster creator then creates the cluster.
+4. The NTO creates a machine config manifest to write a configuration file for kubelet to specify the shared and isolated CPUs.
 5. The kubelet starts up, finds the configuration file and initializes the `defaultCpuSet` and `guaranteedCpuSet` based on the shared/isolated CPUSets specified in the config file.
 6. The kubelet advertises `openshift.io/shared-cpus` and `openshift.io/guaranteed-cpus` extended resources